 Sew your three buttons on the left side of the cardigan, making sure that they are aligned with the button loops on the right side.

-I would love to see photos of your finished cardie… please tag me on Instagram using @maisieandruth
+I really hope that you enjoyed this free crochet pattern!
+I would LOVE to see photos of your completed project… please tag me on Instagram using @maisieandruth and / or #maisieandruth

 And remember to pin this pattern for later if you can’t make it right now!